 With numerous idyllic islands, Thailand is a dream destination for beach lovers everywhere.
 In the southeastern group of the country’s islands, Koh Samui is surrounded by white sand beaches and palm trees.

-At Fisherman’s Village, situated just behind the beach, you’ll find dive and souvenir shops along with restaurants and bars.
+At Fisherman’s Village, situated just behind the beach, you’ll find shops selling some of the best Thailand souvenirs, along with restaurants and bars.
 Sign up for SCUBA lessons or join a guided group tour to one of the well-known dive sites like Koh Tao Island, Sail Rock, or Ang Thong Marine Park.

 Nusa Dua Beach in Bali, Indonesia